cosmos/cosmos-sdk/docs/architecture/adr-031-msg-service.md

 ### Pros
 - communicates return type clearly
 - manual handler registration and return type marshaling is no longer needed, just implement the interface and register it
-- some keeper code could be automatically generate, would improve the UX of [\#7093](https://github.com/cosmos/cosmos-sdk/issues/7093) approach (1) if we chose to adopt that
+- some keeper code could be automatically generate, this would improve the UX of [\#7093](https://github.com/cosmos/cosmos-sdk/issues/7093) approach (1) if we chose to adopt that
 - generated client code could be useful for clients

 ### Cons
-- supporting both this and the current concrete `Msg` type approach could be confusing
+- supporting both this and the current concrete `Msg` type approach simultaneously could be confusing (we could choose to deprecate the current approach)
 - using `service` definitions outside the context of gRPC could be confusing (but doesn’t violate the proto3 spec)

 ## References